ShuheWang1998/Sim-GPT/README.md

 setuptools
 ```

-#### PromCSE Training
+#### 3. PromCSE Requriements
-For training PromCSE models, we followed: [this repo](https://github.com/YJiangcm/PromCSE).
-To save your time, we directly copy them as following:
+For training PromCSE models, we followed: [PromCSE](https://github.com/YJiangcm/PromCSE).
+To be efficient, we have directly copied them as follows for your convenience:

 ```
 transformers==4.2.1